52North/movingcode/README.md

 ## Project Structure

 The components are written in Java.
-The client uses JSF with Primefaces

 * ``/mc-schema`` - XSD Schema that describes the structure and content of a code package
 * ``/mc-runtime`` - Library to create, read, update, manage and execute code packages